osrs-tracker/osrs-tracker-aws/README.md

 Calculates current offset from the `ScheduledEvent` and queries MongoDB for players that have opted in for tracking at that specific offset.

+- `osrs-tracker_process-players`

+This function fetches OSRS hiscores for the provided usernames, and prepends the hiscore to the `player.hischoreEntries` array.

 ### API Gateway driven